-The Standing Orders apply to capital and revenue expenditure.
-The Standing Orders shall also apply in respect of income, excluding income obtained from external funding, partnerships, sponsorship, or any special funding obtained as part of a bidding process, e.g. a Private Finance Initiative (See Standing Order 22/2).
+The standing orders apply to capital and revenue expenditure.
+The standing orders shall also apply in respect of income, excluding income obtained from external funding, partnerships, sponsorship, or any special funding obtained as part of a bidding process (See Standing Order 22/2).

-3.2 Pecuniary and Other Interests
+2.2 Pecuniary and other interests

-Any employee of the Authority with a pecuniary or other interest in any Contract let by the Authority must, whether or not they have been directly involved in the award of such a Contract, submit a report to the Personnel Section detailing the nature of their interest.
+Any employee of WMFS with a pecuniary or other interest in any contract let by the Service must, whether or not they have been directly involved in the award of such a contract, submit a report to the Personnel Section detailing the nature of their interest.